BigFatNoob-NCSU/x9115george2/project/pystar/ReadMe.md

 ## Run the Program
-Import the respective model you need to run in runner.y and run
+Import the respective model you need to run in runner.py and run

 `python runner.py`